annotationpro/rfa-plugin/README.md

 1. Audio Layer RFA -
 The Audio Layer RFA mode uses the wave file currently open in Annotation Pro as input for the analysis.
 3. Chart Layer RFA -
 The Chart Layer RFA uses Annotation Pro chart layer as input.
-The data in the chart layer must be in numerical format and the number can represent any types of values (frequency, distance, intensity, space etc.).
-Example chart layers for analysis could be the layers representing movement variability obtained from Motion Capture, e.g.  imported from BVH files (see the BVH import summary here: Import BHV to Annotation Pro).
+The data in the chart layer must be in numerical format and the number can represent any types of values (frequency, distance, intensity, space, movement speed etc.).
+Example chart layers for analysis could be the layers representing body movement variability obtained from Motion Capture, e.g. imported from BVH (Biovision Hierarchy) files.